*If you love this calender as much as we do, you’ll be excited to hear that we’ve updated it for 2024! Get this fun 2024 calendar here.*

 There are a lot of German sayings that are similar to ones in the UK.
 “Jump over your shadow”, “on cloud 9” (although it’s weirdly cloud number 7 in Germany) or “the grass is greener on the other side” for instance all exist in German, too but there are also some that I’m pretty sure you would never have heard of!

 We’ve accidentally started to use the translated versions of German saying in sentences when speaking English.
-Needless to say, we’re getting more than just a few dodgy looks when we’re suddenly on about trains or sausages!
+We’re getting more than just a few dodgy looks when we’re suddenly on about trains or sausages!

 As some of these phrases really don’t seem to make sense, here’s our rough translation.